ceciliaagosta/1850965_Labmon/Student_doc.md

 4. As a Player, I want to logout, so that no one else can use my account
 5. As a Player, I want to access my account, so that I can edit my personal information
 6. As a Player, I want to access my account, so that I can delete my personal information
-20. As an Admin, I want to login in the site, so that I can manage the system
+19. As an Admin, I want to login in the site, so that I can manage the system
-21. As an Admin, I want to not put my credentials in the site every time a reload the site, so that I can use the site
+20. As an Admin, I want to not put my credentials in the site every time a reload the site, so that I can use the site
-22. As an Admin, I want to logout, so that no one else can use my account
+21. As an Admin, I want to logout, so that no one else can use my account
-23. As an Admin, I want to access my account, so that I can edit my personal information
+22. As an Admin, I want to access my account, so that I can edit my personal information
-24. As an Admin, I want to access my account, so that I can delete my personal information
+23. As an Admin, I want to access my account, so that I can delete my personal information
-25. As an Admin, I want a secure dashboard, so that only authorized admins can manage content
+24. As an Admin, I want a secure dashboard, so that only authorized admins can manage content
-26. As an Admin, I want to see all users' accounts, so that I can have a clear view of the people in the system
+25. As an Admin, I want to see all users' accounts, so that I can have a clear view of the people in the system
-27. As an Admin, I want to edit users' accounts, so that I can help users in managing their personal information
+26. As an Admin, I want to edit users' accounts, so that I can help users in managing their personal information
-28. As an Admin, I want to delete users' accounts, so that I can remove malicious users from the system
+27. As an Admin, I want to delete users' accounts, so that I can remove malicious users from the system
-29. As an Admin, I want to create new users, so that I can add new admins or users to the system
+28. As an Admin, I want to create new users, so that I can add new admins or users to the system

 ### PORTS:
 "5001:5000"

 ### DESCRIPTION:
-The Authentication container is responsible for managing all the security-related functionalities that involve registration, login, session persistence.
-It also handles operations related to the management of user and admin profiles on the platform and includes displaying personal information for clients and the site administrator.
+The Authentication container is responsible for managing all the security-related functionalities that involve registration, login, and session persistence.
+It also handles operations related to the management of user profiles on the platform.

 ### PERSISTANCE EVALUATION
 The Authentication API requires persistent storage to manage registered users and their credentials.